darkoverlordofdata/better-mousetrap/notes.md

 use entitas.json to describe this database and interface to it as raw memory, as though there were actual defined structs.
 Then the language of choice only needs to be able to call c. maybe can then be used in javascript or scala.

+Vala structs are filled with pitfals.
+Documentation is wrong.
+Private doesn't work. super-struct fails.
+Only a simple struct with all public fields works.
+I think the best way to deal with that is to bury it far down where I don't have to touch it...

 ### Performance

 avg usec per frame after 10,000 frames: